Hyperparathyroid UK (HPT UK)

 I'm sure many doctors would be upset to realise that the patient they just dismissed, was sobbing in the toilets, outside the building or sat in their car, feeling they have come to the end of the road, all hope lost.

+Many patients are able to conduct thorough research about their condition and interact with thousands of other sufferers in support groups, to learn from shared experiences.
 To doctors; Please will you appreciate and recognise this fact without scorning your patients.
 After all, we recognise that you are only human and don't know everything.

-To the doctors brandishing their certificates or Google logo mug; 'Don't confuse your Google search with my years at Medical School',
+To the doctors brandishing their certificates or Google logo mug; 'Don't confuse your Google search with my years at Medical School', Please don't confuse the 1-hour lecture you had on hyperparathyroidism with patients' 10-20 years of living with it.
+Thank you

 If you are a UK endocrinologist, private or NHS with a keen interest and up to date understanding of hyperparathyroidism, and would like to interact with other professionals and our members, please request to join our private FB group HPT UK Medical: